zestia/ember-async-tooltips/README.md

 ### Showing/hiding

 By default, tooltips will display when hovering over a tooltipper.
 But tooltippers also yield the ability to show or hide its tooltip manually.
+Additionally, you can customise the show/hide delays.

 <details>
   <summary>View code</summary>

+#### Example 1

 ```handlebars
 <ToolTipper @tooltip={{component "tooltip"}} @mouseEvents={{false}} as |tooltipper|>